Strict linear prices in non-convex European day-ahead electricity markets: Uniqueness of a solution

 \subsection{Choosing unique flows}

-The constraints in Section \ref{section:constraints} and the optimality of a solution to \qprelax\ are not sufficient to imply a unique flow.
-This follows from the fact that even some of the vertical segments (i.e., those with \(\dph = 0\)) of hourly bids are not unique.
+The optimality of a solution to \qprelax\ and the constraints in Section \ref{section:constraints} are not sufficient to imply a unique flow.
+This follows from the non-uniqueness of the execution state of some linear bid curves (those with \(\dph = 0\)).
 To obtain a unique flow, we minimize the squared flow while fixing the \surplus.
 In Figure~\ref{fig:Eindeutigkeit} an example of a non-unique flow is depicted.
 The left part shows the solution with minimized squared flows.
+In this example the prices of the adjacent areas coincide and there is no congestion rent.